-Note: As the beads in different tubes may dry at different rates, once beads are dry close tube lid to avoid over drying.
+Note: The beads in different tubes may dry at different rates.
+Once the beads in a tube are dry, close the tube lid to avoid over drying.

-11. Elute DNA from beads in 30 μl nuclease-free water.
-Mix well by pipetting up and down 10 times with a pipet set to 20 μl.
-Use a fresh tip for every sample.
-Place tube on the magnetic rack until solution is clear (5-10 minutes).
+- Elute DNA from beads in 30 μl nuclease-free water.
+Mix well by pipetting up and down 10 times using a pipet set to 20 μl.
+Use a fresh tip for every sample. - 12.
+Place the tube on the magnetic rack until solution is clear (5-10 minutes).
 Transfer 28 μl supernatant to a clean LoBind 1.5 ml tube or PCR tube.